CosmicLabs-HQ/Research-Engineer-AI-ML/README.md

 * Familiarity with system telemetry, infrastructure monitoring, or observability at scale
 * Experience leading or mentoring other engineers on a small technical team

-## Why Cosmic Labs

-Cosmic is a hardware intelligence platform used across critical compute infrastructure.
-We have access to a proprietary data layer that most organizations generate but nobody has built real prediction on top of.
-The data exists, the problem is unsolved, and the operators who depend on this infrastructure need predictions they can act on, not dashboards they have to interpret.

-If you have spent your career building prediction systems on noisy data and want to apply that skill to a domain where the stakes are physical and the problem is genuinely hard, we want to hear from you.

 ## How to Apply

 Email the following to `team@cosmiclabs.io`: